Assignment 6

 Lecture 6/Chapter 12 of BDA Quiz (96% of grade)

-This week's assignment focuses on building the foundations for using frontier MCMC methods and the probabilistic programming language Stan.
-We will directly code in Stan, but later assignments will use the brms package for estimating Stan models.
+This week’s assignment focuses on building the foundations for using frontier MCMC methods and the probabilistic programming language Stan.
+We will directly code in Stan, but later assignments will use the brms R package for building Stan models.

 1. A brief overview of Hamiltonian Monte Carlo (HMC)